 Electronically produced M&B schedules are acceptable but applicants should be prepared to be asked questions on them, such as “We’ve got another passenger now; what effect will that have?”
 Applicants must make sure that any ballast shown on the electronic form is actually in the aircraft (or vice versa).
 Many applicants are unaware of the weight limit in the Seneca rear hold.
 An electronic PLOG can be used if in accordance with the Ops Manual.
 PLOGs must be completed during the planning process on the day of the test and must not be modified to contain extraneous items such as skeleton clearances, checklist reminders and approach airfield details.

-Applicants are correctly adding an allowance to the 3-D approach DA but not all actually know why they are doing it.
+Applicants are correctly adding the allowance recommended by the UK AIP to the 3D approach DA but not all actually know why they are doing it.
 Applicants should also remember that they may need to apply a factor to DA, MDA and ACA plus any step-down fixes if forecast temperature at the destination is 0°C or below.
-Minima should be calculated iaw EASA Part-CAT or Part-NCO as appropriate and the associated AMCs, and as required by the AIP.
-If a CDFA is to be flown on the 2-D approach, then a descent allowance for the go around must be stated.
+Minima should be calculated iaw FCL Part-CAT or Part-NCO as appropriate and the associated AMCs and GMs, and as required by the UK AIP.
+If a CDFA is to be flown on the 2D approach, then a descent allowance for the go around must be stated.
 Some applicants are unaware of the minimum RVR for single-pilot operations.

 If we are taking an aircraft on the first flight of the day we will expect the person who has carried out the ‘A’ check to have signed for it.
 We will ask questions on the Tech Log as we have found patchy understanding of it despite applicants already holding a class rating.
 We expect applicants to have checked the Tech Log thoroughly and be familiar with the layout of the Certificate of Release to Service.
 Tests have been lost or delayed because applicants have failed to notice OOP items that are imminent or even overdue.
 We also expect applicants to have read through and thought of the implications of the deferred defects, especially in relation to the actual weather conditions for the IR.
 There is a generally poor understanding of the workings of electric propeller anti-icing systems, especially with regard to the implications of a ‘low sector’.
 See the notes regarding the Seneca V Prop De-Ice system on this website.